Eggless Carrot Cake Cupcakes

 Don’t open the oven door until the cupcakes have set.
 Leave the oven closed until the minimum time stated in the recipe.

 Every oven is different, so baking times always have to be taken with a grain of salt.
-Oven thermostats can be wildly off, and that will all affect baking time, so keep an eye on yours.
+Oven thermostats can be wildly off, and that will affect baking time, so keep an eye on yours.
 The cupcakes are done when a toothpick inserted in the center comes out clean.

 Eggless Carrot Cake Cupcake with cream cheese frosting and chopped walnuts in top.

-Storing & Freezing Instructions
+Storage & Freezing Instructions

 Store